Students accused of sexual assault must be allowed to cross-examine accusers, courts say

 The reshaping is focused in the U.S. Sixth Circuit Court of Appeals and the courts that make up its district.
 In all cases, parties argue the universities are violating the U.S. Constitution's due process protections.

-Schools also are waiting to see if other federal circuits rule on these types of cases.
-If judges in other federal circuits issue different rulings and standards, the issue could end up at the U.S. Supreme Court.
+Schools also are waiting to see if other federal circuits rule on such cases.
+If judges in other federal circuits issue different rulings and standards, the question could end up at the U.S. Supreme Court.

 'Fundamentally unfair'